kubernetes-retired/service-catalog/docs/walkthrough-1.6.md

-# Service Catalog Demonstration Walkthrough
+# Service Catalog Demonstration Walkthrough (DEPRECATED)

 This document outlines the basic features of the service catalog by walking through a short demo.